Kinovea/kinovea-docs/source/measurement/time.rst

 .. image:: /images/measurement/timescale.png

-.. note:: When capturing videos with Kinovea this option is automatically set based on information found in the KVA file.
+.. note:: When capturing videos with Kinovea this option is automatically set based on information found in the KVA file saved next to the recording.